-I’ve been working from home since 2008.
-By now, I have some thoughts on what works (for me) and what doesn’t.
-Whether or not you agree with these 10 rules I live (and work) by, it’s important to figure out what works best for you as soon as you start your work from home adventure.
+I’ve been working from home since 2008 and I’ve established many work from home rules to live by (and to get sh!t done by).
+I have some thoughts on what works (for me) and what doesn’t.
+Whether or not you agree with these 10 work from home rules I live (and work) by, it’s important to figure out what works best for you as soon as you start your work from home adventure.
 Here are 10 rules I swear by:

 Get up early.